 Want some other pasta recipes to try?

 If you loved this 10 minute creamy pesto pasta then I have so many more delicious recipes for you.
 My fast and delicious creamy nduja pasta really has become a favorite recipe for so many.
-If you are feeling like something a touch more healthy my new broccoli pasta is perfect for any night of the week.
-My cacio e pepe with caramelized onions is probably my new favorite pasta.
+For a perfect weeknight meal my Creamy Chicken Pasta is a staple.
+My Best Vodka Pasta (baked version) is probably my new favorite pasta and well worth a try.

 Recipe